-In addition, Dr. Wang has very good understanding of various international curriculums, in terms of Chinese national curriculum, CAIE (O & A level IGCSE), IB, IPC and strong ability in curriculum development and teaching materials design.
-Her research findings had been presented in many international conferences in teaching and learning area.
+Dr Wang has a thorough understanding of various international curriculums, including the Chinese national curriculum, CAIE (O & A level IGCSE), IB, IPC, and has strong abilities in curriculum development and teaching materials design.
+Her research findings have been presented at numerous international conferences in teaching and learning.

-Base on the solid foundations of applied linguistics and discourse analysis, Dr. Wang has been continuously worked on digitalised learning and became an active facilitator and practitioner.
-The Chinese corpus she co-created in SCCL provided a scientific basis for the new curriculum reforming and textbook development in Singapore.
-The automatic evaluation and correction system of Chinese compositions that she participated in the creation, not only greatly improved the work efficiency of teachers, but also provided students with more accurate reports for their writing works.
-Dr. Wang will continue to use the advantages of digitalised learning to improve the interest and engagement level of classroom teaching and learning, while providing a scientific basis for deep learning, graded reading, and the development of school-based learning materials for Minxin School.
+Dr Wang’s expertise in applied linguistics and discourse analysis has led her to focus on digitalised learning, of which she has become an active facilitator and practitioner.
+She co-created the Chinese corpus in SCCL, which provided a scientific basis for the reform of the new curriculum and textbook development in Singapore.
+The automatic evaluation and correction system of Chinese compositions that she participated in creating greatly improved the work efficiency of teachers and provided students with more accurate reports on their writing works.
+Dr Wang plans to continue to use the advantages of digitalised learning to improve the interest and engagement level of classroom teaching and learning while providing a scientific basis for deep learning and graded reading, as well as developing school-based learning materials for Minxin School.

-Upon joining Minxin School, with her enthusiastic and strong passion about education as always, Dr. Wang has committed to ensure learners with the strongest academic foundations for success, to empower them to become discoverers for new talents.
+Upon joining Minxin School, Dr Wang brings her enthusiastic and strong passion for education to ensure that learners have the strongest academic foundation for success, and to empower them to become discoverers for new talents.